 The aim of this research is to provide early insights into what will almost certainly be an evolving and enduring existential shift in the consumer mindset.
 This Travel Study will also contribute to the foundation for a go-forward plan to advance through a recovery phase.

 The study is divided into two phases.
-The first phase is focused on Atlantic Canadian intentions and attitudes toward intra-provincial and intra-regional travel.
-Phase 2 will gauge Central Canadian sentiment.
+The first phase was focused on Atlantic Canadian intentions and attitudes toward intra-provincial and intra-regional travel.
+The second phase provides updated data on Atlantic Canadians and expands to gauge Central Canadian sentiment, specifically in southern Ontario and Quebec.
 Future research may expand Canada-wide.

-This report highlights the results of the phase 1 research examining Atlantic Canadian intentions and attitudes.
+This report highlights the results of the Phase 2 and comparisons with Phase 1 results.